liavst2/apps-challenge/README.md

 # Apps Recommendation System

-Filter applications and display on UI accroding to user's choice.
+Filter applications and display on UI according to user's choice

 The challenge was done on CentOS (linux).